Washington D.C. – Congressman Doug Lamborn announces staff changes:

-Washington, DC – Today, Congressman Doug Lamborn (CO-05) released the following statement regarding House Democrats introducing the Green New Deal:
+Washington, DC – Congressman Doug Lamborn (CO-05) issued the following statement regarding H.J.
+Res.
+46:

 In The News